 What if I do it wrong?

+Be assured: You will know what to do; the teacher will guide you.
 The teacher is actively participating in the Mysore scenario and supporting each student individually – be it in helping with the correct sequencing, be it with a hands-on adjustment to deepen a pose, be it with a verbal correction for better alignment or focus, be it by purposely leaving the student alone, absorbed in the practice and the flow of the breath.
-Each interaction between teacher and student, however subtle it might be, is a one-on-one situation.
-Thus, a Mysore style class assures that each student gets the attention and guiding he or she individually needs.